A Step by Step Guide for Creating Media Strategy

 - The call to action must drive people to do something.

-- It is crucial that the call to actions has different levels of engagement.
+- It is crucial that the call to action has different levels of engagement.

 - What media format is popular among your target audience?